Living Newspaper: Controversy: Triple-A Plowed Under and Injunction Granted

 Left with no script and the pressing need to provide its performers with a play, the Unit drew up another Living Newspaper, Triple-A Plowed Under, within a matter of weeks.
 Morale had dropped after the cancellation of Ethiopia, and the original director of Triple-A Plowed Under left in frustration; Joseph Losey, known for his support of the Communist Party and recently returned from a visit to Moscow, replaced him.
-Triple-A Plowed Under dramatized the plight of Dust Bowl farmers and suggested that farmers and workers unite to cut out the "middlemen" – dealers and other commercial interests.
+Triple-A Plowed Under dramatized the plight of Dust Bowl farmers and suggested that farmers and workers unite to cut out the "middlemen"—dealers and other commercial interests.
 The "Triple-A" in the title came from the Agricultural Adjustment Act of 1933, which the play criticized.
-Like other Living Newspapers to follow, it employed the "Voice of the Living Newspaper," a disembodied voice which commented on and narrated the action; shadows; image projections; elaborate sound design, with sound effects and music; abrupt blackouts and scene changes; and other non-realistic devices to keep the audiences' attention and support the message of the play.
+Like other Living Newspapers to follow, it employed the Voice of the Living Newspaper, a disembodied voice that commented on and narrated the action; shadows; image projections; elaborate sound design, with sound effects and music; abrupt blackouts and scene changes; and other non-realistic devices to keep the audience's attention and support the message of the play.

-A minor Living Newspaper, Events of 1935, followed Triple-A Plowed Under.
-A collage of scenes from many 1935 news events, ranging from celebrity gossip to major legal cases, 1935 ran for only 34 performances.
-Cosgrove identifies it as the "least successful" of all the Living Newspapers.
+Highlights of 1935 (May 12–30, 1936) followed Triple-A Plowed Under.
+An uncharacteristic Living Newspaper as it had no point of view, it strung together the year's events through the device of a universal chorus of average citizens—most notably a jury in the trial of Bruno Hauptmann.
+Despite a few effective scenes, it was the least successful of the Living Newspapers.

 Though Triple-A had clearly criticized government decisions and supported the laborer over the "merchant," the Unit's third Living Newspaper, also directed by Losey, explicitly supported workers' organizations and angered members of the federal government.
 Injunction Granted, which opened four months after the close of Triple-A, lampooned big business men such as H. J. Heinz and newspaper baron William Randolph Hearst and called for unions to join the Congress of Industrial Organizations (CIO), a major, militant workers' association.
 It aroused government concern during rehearsal; and Hallie Flanagan urged Losey to re-write parts of the script, but the play made it to the stage largely unaltered.
 The piece ran on over-the-top satire and explicit bias: Heinz was introduced holding a giant pickle; Dean Jennings of the Newspaper Guild trounced Hearst in a boxing match; and a clown (played by actor Norman Lloyd) served as master-of-ceremonies for the entire production, according to Cosgrove.
 Injunction Granted drew massive criticism and closed early.
 Losey soon left the Unit and the FTP, though Flanagan offered to give him another chance.